betsukelig/Mesh-Edge-Detector/README.md

 ![](https://raw.githubusercontent.com/betsukelig/Mesh-Edge-Detector/main/edgeDetectDemo2.gif)

-Editor menu GioG>FPPS>RemoveEdges simply removes all objects named "Point"
+-Editor menu GioG>FPPS>RemoveEdges simply removes all objects named "Point"

 If you wish to do something else with the edges...